LARRY LOYIE: WRITING IS HEALING

 This November, IRSHDC is proud to announce a new exhibit – Larry Loyie: Writing is Healing.
 Featuring a digital and physical collection of materials, this exhibit will introduce you to the life and work of Larry Loyie – a playwright, poet and author who turned to writing on his own healing journey as a Residential School Survivor.
 His work has opened up healing pathways and supported the education of others.

-The physical exhibition will be located at the IRSHDC Gallery.
-It will be available to the public during our gallery’s open hours (Monday-Thursday, 12-4PM).
+The physical exhibition is located at the IRSHDC Gallery.
+It is available to the public during our gallery’s open hours (Monday-Thursday, 12-4PM).

-The digital collection will be accessible via our Collections site, which can be accessed at the link below.
+The digital collection is accessible via our Collections site, which can be accessed at the link below.

 Latest News